Banff International Literary Translation Centre (BILTC)

 Fees & Financial Assistance

 *Financial Aid up to 100% is available for this program.

 If you would like to be considered, please complete the Financial Aid section when uploading your supporting materials to SlideRoom.

 Travel awards to partially offset travel costs may also be available, up to $500 CAD per participant.
 Please indicate if you wish to be considered for a travel award in your application.
 (Please note that applicants from the U.S. and Mexico are encouraged to seek financial support from their institutions).

 How to Apply

-- Student applicants enrolled in institutions in Canada must apply through their universities.
+- Canadian student applicants must apply through their universities.
 Their institution will be required to provide a letter of recommendation and confirmation of financial support for one-half the program fees.
 These documents must be submitted along with the online application.

 - Emerging translators with no publications, a few publications, or even a first book and are not enrolled in a higher education institution.